Colorado Fall Colors Photography Workshop in the San Juan Mountains

 About the Colorado fall photography workshop

-That visual richness is part of what makes fall in the San Juan Mountains so rewarding, but it can also be overwhelming.
-When color, scale, and changing weather all compete for attention, strong photographs come from deciding what to include, what to leave out, and how to give the scene balance.
+That visual richness is part of what makes fall in Colorado's Mountains so rewarding, but it can also be overwhelming.
+Whether working along Dallas Divide with Mount Sneffels rising above the valley, in the aspen forests near Owl Creek Pass, or along the high ridgelines near Red Mountain Pass, color, scale, and changing weather often compete for attention.
+Strong photographs come from deciding what to include, what to leave out, and how to give the scene balance.
 During this workshop we make these decisions in the field, using light, composition, and timing to bring clarity to complex scenes.
+Because aspen forests at elevation can change quickly depending on temperature and wind, location choices are made daily based on where color and conditions are strongest.

 Andy Cook is present throughout the workshop, not to make his own images, but to help participants make stronger photographs.
 Some want frequent feedback and discussion as they work, while others prefer space to explore and check in when questions arise.
 Both approaches are supported.
-Instruction is available when it's useful, and there will be enough time to apply ideas, refine compositions, and photograph the landscape without feeling rushed.
+This workshop is well suited to photographers who want time to work scenes carefully rather than rush from overlook to overlook.
+Some participants arrive looking to strengthen their foundation by gaining confidence with exposure, camera settings, and working deliberately in changing light, while others come to refine composition and decision-making in complex autumn scenes.
+Instruction is adapted to where you are, whether you are building skills or sharpening them.

 Workshop highlights